at1as/BetteREST/README.md

 ![Screenshot](http://at1as.github.io/github_repo_assets/better-rest-client.jpg)

+### Features

+* Import collections from POSTMAN
+* Save and load Requests
+* Attach files to requests
+* Send parallel requests

 ### Usage

-The easiest way to use BetteR is to install it using the [Ruby Gem](http://rubygems.org/gems/better_rest) (note that this usually lags a few commits behind):
+The easiest way to use BetteR is to install it using the [Ruby Gem](http://rubygems.org/gems/better_rest) (note that I usually keep the gem several commits behind the github repo):
 ```bash
 $ gem install better_rest
 ```